Age: 32 (03/07/84)

 Favourite Race: Tour de France

 Nicolas Roche is an Irish professional cyclist with UCI World Tour team "BMC Racing".
-He is the current Irish National Road Race and TT Champion and is the son of Stephen Roche, a former World Champion and winner of the Tour de France and Giro d’Italia.
+He is the former Irish National Road Race and TT Champion and is the son of Stephen Roche, a former World Champion and winner of the Tour de France and Giro d’Italia.
 The Roche family is renowned in cycling circles.
 Two of Nicolas’s uncles are former professionals while his cousin Dan Martin currently rides for the UCI World Tour team Garmin-Sharp.
 His mother Lydia, sister Christel and younger brothers Alexis and Florian also play a big part in his career and are among his biggest fans.

 Nicolas enjoys huge support in Ireland and also in France where he was born in 1984.
 As a schoolboy Nicolas played rugby for the prestigious Blackrock College in Dublin and had set his mind on becoming a hotel or restaurant manager rather than following in his father's footsteps.
 However in 2002 that was to change; Nicolas recalls watching Mario Cipollini beat Robbie McEwen and Erik Zabel to win the World Championship in Belgium and from that moment he was inspired to try make it as a professional cyclist.

 His decision surprised his family who encouraged him to continue with his studies.
 However Nicolas’s mind was made up and his determination took him to the elite French amateur club VC La Pomme in Marseille.
 His aggressive riding and impressive results at the club and on the Irish National Team soon caught the attention of a number of professional teams and he realised his ambition in 2005, turning professional with Cofidis.